 Link to the general collections of Cambridge University Press, including the Cambridge Histories and Cambridge Companions.

 Encyclopedia, news, and journal articles as well as primary sources provide a starting point for many research topics in U.S. history.
 Keyword searchable, and can also be browsed by topics including "2000s (2000-2009)."

 An extensive collection of annotated bibliographies often pointing to both primary and secondary sources.

 Oxford Handbooks Online

-The following bibliographic databases will be helpful for finding secondary sources, especially scholarly/peer-reviewed journal articles, magazine articles, book reviews, and citations to book chapters and edited collections of books.
+Searching these databases will allow you to check for the latest scholarly articles, reviews of books, citations to book chapters, and more in a wide array of historical journals.
 Please note: the full text of articles will not always be available in these databases.
-If you see the "YaleLinks" icon instead of a PDF, click on the icon to discover whether we have online access to the article:
+If you see the "YaleLinks" icon instead of a PDF, click on the icon to discover whether we have online access to the article.